t3ddezz/norse/README.md

 ## Basic usage

-Run `norse -r` to start the program.
-Run `norse -v` to show the program version.
+Run `norse -r` to start the program or `norse -v` to show the program version.